030820acc/Don-tForgetTheBaby/README.md

 ## 6. Production READme

 Don't Forget the Baby is a Remember the Milk clone made using Express and Pug template HTML and Sequelize.

+To set up the app in development: run in the root directory
+`npm install`

+create a .env file using the .env example file

+set up the database to match .env

+run in the root directory
+`npx sequelize db:migrate`

+run in the root directory:
+`npx sequelize db:seed:all`

+run `npm start` to start the servers

 ## 7. Bonus Features